Menu

 Key takeaways

-• Best for: Ninh Binh is ideal for travelers who want nature, limestone scenery, boat rides, temples, rice fields and a slower countryside break from Hanoi.
+• Best for: travelers who want limestone scenery, boat rides, temples, rice fields and a slower countryside break from Hanoi.

-• Best first boat tour: Choose Trang An for the most complete first impression of Ninh Binh, with caves, temples, limestone mountains and calm waterways.
-Choose Tam Coc if you prefer rice-field scenery, especially during rice season.
+• Best first boat tour: Trang An for the most complete first impression.
+Tam Coc if you are here in rice season and want open river and paddy views.

-• Best time to visit: February to April and October to November are usually the most comfortable months.
-Late May to early June is best for golden rice photos, while May to July is lotus season.
+• Best months: February to April and October to November for comfortable weather.
+Late May to early June for golden rice, May to July for lotus.

-Ninh Binh is a province in northern Vietnam, about 90 to 100 kilometers south of Hanoi.
-By car or limousine bus, the journey usually takes around two hours, which makes it one of the easiest countryside escapes from the capital.
+Ninh Binh is a province in northern Vietnam, roughly 90 to 100 km south of Hanoi.
+By road the drive takes about two hours, which makes it one of the closest countryside destinations to the capital.

 Is Ninh Binh worth visiting?